-JohnstonGreer is a specialist recruitment agency for the Actuarial, Insurance, Mortgage, Pension and Wealth sectors.
+JohnstonGreer is a specialist recruitment agency for the Financial Services and Pensions sectors.
 We have created a series of posts providing CV tips for those that work in specific roles in our industry, designed to give you distinct guidance on the content of your CV.

-This post covers sales support roles and the information below should help you cover all areas of your role.
+This post covers IFA Administrator/Sales Support roles and the information below should help you cover all areas of your role.

 Outline the tools that you are utilising in your current role.
 This will include the client management database which may be an industry name such as Iress or Intelliflo or possibly you use an in-house system.
 Describe the other tools that you use for research, reviews and quotations such as O&M Profiler or The Exchange.
 And in this modern world of financial planning you should also mention the WRAPs used in the office.